eberleant/npr-coding-assessment/readme.md

 In project directory, run `mvn package`

 ## Run
-In project directory, run `mvn exec:java -Dexec.mainClass=org.npr.email_validation.Main -Dexec.args="filename.txt"`.
-Replace `filename.txt` with the path of the input file.
+In project directory, run `mvn exec:java -Dexec.mainClass=org.npr.email_validation.Main -Dexec.args="test_emails.txt"`.
+Replace `test_emails.txt` with the path of the input file.
 If the path is relative, it should be relative to the project directory.
-The output file is based on the input filename; in this case, the output file would be `filename_output.txt`.
+The output file is based on the input filename; in this case, the output file would be `test_emails_output.txt`.
 You can also give a list of space-separated filenames, like `-Dexec.args="first.txt second.txt"`.
 The output files would then be called `first_output.txt` and `second_output.txt`.
+A test file called `test_emails.txt` is provided in the project directory.

 ## Test
 In project directory, run `mvn test`